-I bought this old lectern, most likely originally from a church, from the reclamation place in Three Holes.
+I bought this old lectern, most likely originally from a church, from a reclamation place, in Three Holes.

 The guy that runs that place asked for £50.
 I believe I paid £25.
 It was in a pretty sorry state.
 Evidently it’s been outdoors a good long while.